VirtueCore/All--Streams/README.md

 ## Cloudflare WARP

 Provides a dedicated network namespace used by the Live TV proxy to route outbound traffic.
-The `timstreams-proxy` service shares WARP's network stack using `network_mode: service:warp`.
+The `fluxstream` service shares WARP's network stack using `network_mode: service:warp`.

 ## FluxStream